1 Corinthians 14:34 – ‘Women should be silent in the churches’

 Lucy Peppiatt has set out a book-length defence of this interpretation (Women and Worship at Corinth).

-Beth Allison Barr (following Lucy Peppiatt) inclines to this interpretation.
+Beth Allison Barr (following Peppiatt) inclines to this interpretation.
 She suggests that Paul is once again quoting something the Corinthians have said or written, and then responded by writing, ‘What!’
 This would, of course have the effect of reversing the meaning of the passage.
 Instead of Paul prohibiting women from speaking, he would be challenging a prohibition that the Corinthians had themselves laid down.

 See Carson, Recovering Biblical Manhood and Womanhood, ch.
 6, for a robust response to earlier expressions of this proposal.
 Carson finds little evidence to support the idea that Paul is at this point quoting the Corinthians.
 He notes that: